EAA Awards 2014, Edinburgh Architectural Association news, Scotland architecture designs, Buildings architects, Judges

 194 Whitehouse Road – David Blaikie Architects

-Wood Award Winner – Helix Café Pavilion – Keppie Design
+Wood Award Winner – Helix Café Pavilion – designed by Keppie Design

 Helix Cafe Pavilion - EAA Awards 2014 Winner